 But she definitely did see.
 The same two terrible fairies, and the Marchands all unconscious.
-The niece-in-law’s coupe glass had rolled off near her head, creamy liquid in a puddle.
-The glasses on the coffee table, by Mr Marchand’s hand, all had the same egg nog.
+The niece-in-law’s coupe glass had rolled off near her head, creamy liquid spilled in a puddle.
+The glasses on the coffee table, by Mr Marchand’s hand, all held the same egg nog.
 Spiked for a family toast?
-It took all Claudia’s nerve not to launch herself at them this time, not to make the same chaotic scene she did before.
+It took all Claudia’s nerve not to launch herself at them again, not to make the same chaotic scene she did before.

 The brother shifted with a porcine snort.

-“Crap, he’s not under?” the male fairy asked, flying up to join the first one.
+“Crap, he’s not under?” the male fairy said, flying up to join the first one.